zikula/core/web/docs/en/dev/upgrading_for_developers.rst

 - Possible errors (not related to data validation) in the module controller must be handled via exceptions.
-You may first register error message using LogUtil, then throw an exception (eg Zikula_Exception_Forbidden for no presmission or Zikula_Exception_Fatal for bad authid token).
+You may first register error message using LogUtil, then throw an exception (eg Zikula_Exception_Forbidden for no presmission or
+  \Zikula\Framework\Exception\FatalException for bad authid token).
 You may also pass error message directly to exception.
 - If the controller module must declare a failure because of data validation and/or also send some data to JS then the module should not throw an exception but instead